tanish197/Nodejs_todo/README.md

         • Now copy the public IPv4 of instance and browse it as for e.g.: 65.1.109.53:8080
         // This will open Jenkins Welcome Page.
 Now, get the password and use it from using this command:
 	    • sudo cat /var/lib/jenkins/secrets/initialAdminPassword
-   6. Complete the Jenkins Login proces.
+   6. Complete the Jenkins Login process.
    7. Now create a job.
 Give it a name and choose a freestyle and click OK
    // Note; you should make a git repository either your project or cloned one anything doesn't matter.
-   8. Write your Description and chhose Github project(becaouse we have to pull it from git) and provide the repository link.
+   8. Write your Description and choose Github project(because we have to pull it from git) and provide the repository link.
    9. Choose the git and provide the same link of repo now we have to add credentials
    ### Follow these steps before adding credentials:
      • Go to EC2 server terminal and write ssh-keygen